xianyinchen/creator_teach2/doc/Camera in Creator 2.1.2 en.md

 ### Use of the camera in 3D scenes

 In our tutorial, the camera plays the role of an observer.
-The camera can rotate around the player model.
+The camera can rotate around the character model.
 When the player moves freely, the camera will follow in real time.

 In the game scene, we use the character model as the focus of the world, and we are ready to implement this content.

-1. Camera and character follow binding
+1. Camera and character follow binding.
-2. Rotation control of the human lens
+2. Rotation control of the human lens.
-3. Mobile control of the character model
+3. Mobile control of the character model.

 ![image-20190828110000446](/Users/chenxianyin/Desktop/creator_teach2/image-20190828110000446.png)